-Purpose
+Purpose:

 To explain to Whittlesea Secondary College parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
-This policy also ensures that Whittlesea Secondary College is compliant with Ministerial Order 706 and the Department of Educations and Training's guidelines for anaphylaxis management.
+This policy also ensures that Whittlesea Secondary College is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.